tgw4uiuc/examples/README.md

 Examples of classwork:

  **Machine Learning:**
-Document step by step how to create a program to classify handwritten numerals.
+Document step by step the creation of a program to classify handwritten numerals.
 Use the MNIST standard dataset to train and test.
 Use scikit-learn modules as necessary.
 Can an accuracy of greater than 95% accuracy be achieved on the test data?

     https://github.com/tgw4uiuc/handwriting/blob/main/Handwriting%20Recognition.pdf